domdavid/objectDetectionCoreMLDemo/README.md

 ### Dependencies

-* Since this demo uses Create ML, you will need to be running a MacOS operating system that is compatible with the latest verions.
+* Since this demo uses Create ML, you will need to be running a MacOS operating system that is compatible with the latest verions by downloading the latest version of [XCode](https://developer.apple.com/xcode/).
+You can find this easily on the Apple App Store.

 ### Installs